mirzafahad/mirzafahad.github.io/_posts/2021-02-21-wifi-rouge-access-point-part1.md

 *Alice, believing this public key to be Bob's, encrypts her message with Mallory's key and sends the enciphered message back to Bob.
 Mallory again intercepts, deciphers the message using her private key, possibly alters it if she wants, and re-enciphers it using the public key she intercepted from Bob when he originally tried to send it to Alice.
 When Bob receives the newly enciphered message, he believes it came from Alice.*

 # What our MITM system will look like?
 We will create a WiFi access point for general users to connect to.
-We will pretend that we are a legit WiFi Access Point (e.g. *StarbucksGuest*, *AT&T_Free*, *Walmartwifi_2.4*) so that they will connect to the access point to use free internet.
+We will pretend that we are a legit WiFi Access Point (e.g. `StarbucksGuest`, `AT&T_Free`, `Walmartwifi_2.4`) so that they will connect to the access point to use free internet.
 We will surely provide them the internet access but all their communication will go through our looking glass.

 {: .box-error}
 **Note:** Which is why you should never connect to a free WiFi access point and then start login into all your financial accounts.
-It is unlikely that any financial institutes pass your credentials in plain text, but why should we take the risk.
+It is unlikely that any financial institutes pass your credentials in plain text, but better safe than sorry.

 # What will we need?
+We will need a WiFi adapter and Linux OS.
+I will use a virtual machine to install Linux but the instructions will work either way.

 ### 1. WiFi Adapter
 We will need an external WiFi adapter, which will be used to create an access point.
 The WiFi adapter needs to support **AP mode** and **Monitor mode**.
 I am using [this WiFi adapter](https://www.amazon.com/802-11n-150Mbps-Wireless-Adapter-Network/dp/B07FVRKCZJ/ref=sr_1_4?dchild=1&keywords=atheros+ar9271&qid=1610123789&sr=8-4), which uses Atheros AR9271 chipset.
 So any adapter with Atheros AR9271 should work.
 If you can't find it on Amazon, check Aliexpress.
 But if you already have an adapter or want to buy another adapter you can check if the chipset is supported on Linux and supports both Monitor and AP mode.